 Web application performance tanked when the IT organization at SFN Group Inc. moved a number of enterprise resource planning (ERP) applications behind a single Web portal, according to Forrest Schroth, lead data network engineer for the Fort Lauderdale, Fla. -based staffing services firm.

-"The Web [application] performance was so slow that the new product was almost unusable," Schroth
+"The Web [application] performance was so slow that the new product was almost unusable," Schroth said.

 Optimization vendors take aim at Web application performance